 There are quite a few reasons why dogs are so cute—their floppy ears, wrinkly faces, plush coats, long tails…we could go on and on.
 But let’s face it, people always talk about “puppy dog eyes” for a reason—their peepers are absolutely irresistible.

-It stands to reason, then, that dogs with larger eyes would be among the cutest animals on the planet — and the list below will do absolutely nothing to dispel you of that notion.
+It stands to reason, then, that dogs with larger eyes would be among the cutest animals on the planet, and the list below will do absolutely nothing to dispel that notion.

 The 14 Dog Breeds with Big Eyes:

 Pugs seem to constantly be running a contest to see what can stick out farther, their tongue or their eyes.
-These bug-eyed pups are silly and playful, but it’s hard to respect them when their eyes seem to be looking in multiple directions at once.
+These bug-eyed pups are silly and playful, and it’s hard not to laugh when their eyes seem to be looking in multiple directions at once.

 2. Boston Terrier